transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 8. Review the summary and click **Add ordering service**.
 9. After you have created the ordering service, you can upload the orderer admin identity to the {{site.data.keyword.blockchainfull_notm}} console.
 On the **Wallet** tab, click **Add identity**:
   - In the **Name** field, enter an identity name that is used for your reference only.
-  - In the **certificate** field, upload a file that contains the admin identity's signing certificate (in base64 or PEM format).
+  - In the **Certificate** field, upload a file that contains the admin identity's signing certificate (in base64 or PEM format).
   - In the **Private Key** field, upload a file that contains the admin identity's private key (in base64 or PEM format).

 	After you upload the certificate and private key of the identity to the console, you can use the console associate the identity with your ordering node.

 #### What's next